Monica-Kirabo/tdd-student-store-starter/README.md

   - `handleOnSubmitCheckoutForm` - handler function to submit the user's order to the API
   - `handleOnToggle` - handler function to toggle open/closed `Sidebar` state
 - [ ] It should always render a `button` element with the `className` of `toggle-button`.
 When that button is clicked it should change the `isOpen` prop by calling the `handleOnToggle` prop.
-- [ ] When the sidebar is opened, it should display the `ShoppingCart` and `CheckoutForm` components and should be wider than `350px`.
+- [ x] When the sidebar is opened, it should display the `ShoppingCart` and `CheckoutForm` components and should be wider than `350px`.
-- [ ] When the sidebar is closed, it should only render the toggle button and shouldn't be wider than `150px`.
+- [x ] When the sidebar is closed, it should only render the toggle button and shouldn't be wider than `150px`.

 **ShoppingCart.jsx**